 by Sharon Creech (2000)

-Sharon Creech unveils the story with dueling narration via the journal entries of Sophie and her cousin Cody.
-Cody also feels like an outsider onboard the ship, and both learn about themselves and the people they love as they work together to survive their ocean voyage.
-Students that take this journey with Sophie and her family will be easily enthralled by the adventure that the sea brings, and the musings of the two narrators will bring up countless topics for shipboard – and classroom – discussion.
+Sharon Creech has created a stunning dueling narration via the journal entries from Sophie and Cody.
+Students that embark on this journey with Sophie and her family will be easily enthralled by the adventure that the sea brings and the mystery of Sophie’s origins, and the musings of the two narrators will raise countless topics for shipboard – and classroom – discussion.

-The Wanderer will be compelling to Middle Schools seeking a One School, One Book selection because it is premised on teen-agers in an awkward context, because it dexterously blends hands-on nautical action with subtle and realistic emotional tempests, and because it is delivered via Sharon Creech’s peerless prose.
+The Wanderer is a compelling choice for a school-wide reading event, because it dexterously blends hands-on nautical action with subtle and realistic emotional tempests, and – best of all – it is delivered via Sharon Creech’s peerless prose.